 Week Six: We will continue to explore value, turning now to using black and white oil paint.
 First, we will take time to see how oils works, becoming familiar with its qualities and learning how to draw with the paint.
 We will then move into a values exploration of a small section of the group of objects we are looking at.
 Again, the aim here is to explore our visual experience as a means of becoming present to the current moment and experience.
 As we learn to investigate value relationships, both of the objective still life as well as our developing image, and while accuracy is an aim, the steadiness of our inquiry takes precedence over any imagined goal of “finish”.

 Week Seven: We continue with the exercise from Week Six, further developing the value study and discovering how oil paint functions as a medium of ongoing inquiry.

 This course re-contextualizes painting back to its ancient roots as a human depth activity that gives expression to our true nature.

 In addition to the demonstrations will be a LIVE ongoing Q&A, allowing for in-depth conversation covering the nuts and bolts of the exercise, as well as fielding general questions regarding a painting practice.

-A Members Only Facebook group will be provided for posting our work, for supportive community and creative sharing.
+A Members Only Mighty Networks group page will be provided for posting our work, for supportive community and creative sharing.
 Jordan will conduct weekly reviews of the work with clear and constructive responses.
 To go to the group page please CLICK HERE.

 All sessions will be streamed in HIGH DEFINITION, providing greatly increased visual acuity of the painted surface and demonstrations.